forever-forward/FightAgentGamePlatform/README.md

-# FightLadder: A Benchmark for Competitive Multi-Agent Reinforcement Learning
+# FightAgentGamePlatform: A Benchmark for Competitive Multi-Agent Reinforcement Learning

 ## Setup